oousmane/fao-AquaCrop/README.md

 Online documentation and contact information are available at the [FAO website](https://www.fao.org/aquacrop/en/).

-## Running Aquacrop
+## Running AquaCrop

-Download the ZIP file with the AquaCrop executable (v7.3) for Windows, Linux or macOS from the [Releases](https://github.com/un-fao/fao-AquaCrop/releases/tag/v7.3) page.
+Download the ZIP file with the AquaCrop standalone executable (v7.3) for Windows, Linux or macOS from the [Releases](https://github.com/un-fao/fao-AquaCrop/releases/tag/v7.3) page.
 Consult the reference manual ([FAO website](https://www.fao.org/aquacrop/en/)) for details about the AquaCrop stand-alone program.

 To work with the Python source code instead, either download the ZIP file with the source code from the [Releases](https://github.com/un-fao/fao-AquaCrop/releases/tag/v7.3) page, or fork the repository and clone your fork locally if you wish to contribute.